 The court had adjourned for lunch.
 Emma’s lawyer sat beside her solicitor in the cramped cell discussing how they should proceed with her defence.
 Her barrister, Evangeline Foster QC had removed her wig and arranged the papers on the table with coloured Post-it notes in pastel shades along the edges.
 She paused thoughtfully before asking “Has your GP prescribed any medication for you in the last month or two?”

-“I had been getting bouts of insomnia, so she prescribed some sleeping tablets.
-But I hadn’t taken them that night.”
+“I had been getting bouts of insomnia, so she prescribed some sleeping tablets.”

-Herbal remedies had helped her get off to sleep, but she still woke at 3 or 4 am and failed to get back to sleep.
-She had taken the tablets at the weekend and woken with a monster headache.
-But at least Emma had slept the night through and felt the benefit of it.
+Herbal remedies had helped Emma get off to sleep in the past, but she was waking at 3 or 4 am and not getting back to sleep.
+She told her lawyer that she took the tablets at the weekend and woke with a monster headache that Monday morning.